Safeguarding

 The Diocese of Sheffield Academies Trust has a duty of care to safeguard, protect and promote the welfare of children and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice requirements.
 Safeguarding is the responsibility of every staff member, volunteer, local school board and Trustees.

-We have two Trust Strategic Safeguarding Leads, Alison Adair (Deputy CEO) and Nevine Towers (Head of Business and Operations) that are part of the Executive Central Team at the Trust.
+We have two Trust Strategic Safeguarding Leads, Nevine Towers (Head of Business & Operations / Strategic Safeguarding Lead) and Alison Hallewell (Attendance and Safeguarding Lead) that are part of the Executive Central Team at the Trust.
 They oversee Safeguarding on behalf of the Trust and report directly to the Trust Board in relation to safeguarding issues.
-The nominated Safeguarding Trustee is Jim Dugmore.
+The nominated Safeguarding Trustee is Rebecca Allard.

 The Trust Strategic Safeguarding Leads ensure safeguarding is paramount in all we do by: